 – Ask Cheryl – How to Avoid Wedding Registry Blunders

-Creating your ultimate wedding wishlist is a fun experience and the perfect opportunity to ask for some unique gifts you wouldn’t normally request from your family and friends.
-But are there some things you should leave off your wedding registry?
+Creating your ultimate wedding wishlist is a fun experience and the perfect opportunity to ask for unique gifts.
+But what should NOT be included in a wedding gift registry?

 Dear Cheryl,